reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/devicegroups/c8y_devicegroups_list.md

 ### Examples

 ```
-c8y devicesgroups list --name "MyGroup*"
+$ c8y devicegroups list --name "parent*"

-Get a collection of device groups with names that start with "MyGroup"
+Get a collection of device groups with names that start with 'parent'

 ```

 ### Options

 ```
-      --excludeRootGroup       Exclude root groups from the list
+      --excludeRootGroup       Filter by group inclusion
       --fragmentType string    Filter by fragment type
+      --group strings          Filter by group inclusion
   -h, --help                   help for list
       --name string            Filter by name
+      --orderBy string         Order by. e.g. _id asc or name asc or creationTime.date desc (default "name")
       --owner string           Filter by owner
       --query string           Additional query filter (accepts pipeline)
       --queryTemplate string   String template to be used when applying the given query.
 Use %s to reference the query/pipeline input